cmtanko/node_starter_kit/README.md

 There are various other node starter kit out there yet, Created this one with specific dependencies
 Features:
--EcmaScript 2015 /ES6
+> EcmaScript 2015 /ES6
--Unit Testing Setup with Mocha/Chai
+> Unit Testing Setup with Mocha/Chai
--Commit checking with Husky and Linting with ESLint -Logger
+> Commit checking with Husky and Linting with ESLint
--Swagger
+> Logger
+> Swagger
--Process Management with PM2
+> Process Management with PM2

 ## To work or contribute in the project